joph/Covid19-Austria/README.md

 # Covid19-Austria

-Package which scrapes Austrian infection data from wikipedia and produces figures on infections and infection to test ratios.
+Package which scrapes Austrian Covid-19 infection data from wikipedia and downloads international Covid-19 data from [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/) and produces figures on infections and infection to test ratios.
 Automatically posts figures to twitter. (needs a twitter app configured).

 ## Installation